Riverscapes/gcd/docs/Workshops/2019/wats5150/topics.md

 weight: 2
 ---

-During the semester, we will cover the following GCD topics in fluvial geomorphology during our extended Monday afternoon sessions:
+During the semester, we will cover the following GCD topics in fluvial geomorphology during our extended Monday afternoon sessions.
+Use the Page Contents navigation to find your topic.

-- Topography & Change Detection Applications
-- Change Detection Principles
-- Error Modelling & Uncertainty Analyis- Introduction
-- Error Modelling Fuzzy Methods

-As we cover them, I will post and add slides below for your reference.
+As we cover topics, I will post and add slides below for your reference.

 ## Inroduction & Setup